-A small shed is located next to the sporting amenities building to provide storage for the Broulee Bunyips Playgroup.
+A small shed is located next to the sporting amenities building to provide storage for the Broulee Bunyips Playgroup and the Broulee Stingrays Football Club.
 It is surrounded by a small, fenced play area.

 A larger storage shed is located off the north-western edge of Field 1.
-It houses football and rugby equipment and the Council bore pump.
-A cage is attached to the side of the storage shed to house the rugby scrum machine.
+It houses rugby equipment and the Council bore pump.
+A cage is attached to the side of the storage shed to store the rugby scrum machine.